So you are planning an itinerary for 7 days in Scotland, where do you start?

-If using Secret Scotland’s 10% Discount code, 6 days of car hire in summer would cost:
+If using Secret Scotland’s 10% Discount code, and booking a few months in advance, 6 days of car hire in summer would cost:

 You may think 7 days in Scotland is enough for covering a country that is only 274 miles from North to South, but Scotland packs a lot into a small area.

 Seven days is enough to give you a good experience of what Scotland has to offer, but it will leave you wanting more.